 Hovia Edwards – Composer, Shoshone Music, Language and Cultural Consultant

-Justin Ralls – Composer
+Justin Ralls – Composer, Producer

-Justin Ralls, award-winning composer and conductor hails from the Pacific Northwest.
-His music has been presented at the Hydansaal in Eisenstadt, Austria, the Lucca International Youth Orchestra Festival in Albano Terme, Italy, Oregon Bach Festival, Fairbanks Summer Arts Festival, Britt Festival at Crater Lake National Park, the Newman Scoring Stage in Los Angeles, Arlene Schnitzer Concert Hall in Portland and more.
-Ralls’ work has been described as “a beautifully textured, lush evocation of John Muir’s Yosemite that was full of color and light” (Daily Gazette, NY), “a gifted melodist…”(Artslandia), and “a whirlwind of thick orchestral textures…definitely establishing his own voice…” (SF Examiner).
+Writing music that is “beautifully textured… full of color and light,” (Daily Gazette, NY) Justin Ralls is an award-winning composer and conductor that reflects his upbringing in the Pacific Northwest.
+“A gifted melodist…” (Artslandia) who offers “a whirlwind of thick orchestral textures…definitely establishing his own voice,” (SF Examiner) Ralls’ music has been presented at the Hydansaal in Eisenstadt, Austria, the Lucca International Youth Orchestra Festival in Albano Terme, Italy, Oregon Bach Festival, Fairbanks Summer Arts Festival, Britt Festival at Crater Lake National Park, the Newman Scoring Stage in Los Angeles, Arlene Schnitzer Concert Hall in Portland and more.
 Composer John Adams spoke of Tree Ride as “impressive…showing a mastery of orchestral technique.”
-Ralls’ works have been performed by a variety of soloists and ensembles including Eugene Opera, Albany Symphony (NY), San Francisco Conservatory Orchestra, Third Angle Ensemble, Roomful of Teeth.
-In 2017 Opera Theater Oregon produced the world premiere of Ralls’ chamber opera, Two Yosemites: An Environmental Opera, setting the 1903 meeting of John Muir and Theodore Roosevelt, featuring tenor Aaron Short and baritone Nicholas Meyer – “Ralls took this thematic coloring to the next level, in the finest operatic tradition” (Oregon Arts Watch).
-Ralls’ education includes degrees from The Boston Conservatory, the San Francisco Conservatory, and his Ph.D. in Music Composition from the University of Oregon including research in “Nature, New Media, and Indigenous Thought.”
+Soloists and ensembles that perform Ralls’ work include the Eugene Opera, Albany Symphony (NY), San Francisco Conservatory Orchestra, Third Angle Ensemble, and Roomful of Teeth.
+With the world premiere of his chamber opera, Two Yosemites: An Environmental Opera, setting the 1903 meeting of John Muir and Theodore Roosevelt, “Ralls took this thematic coloring to the next level, in the finest operatic tradition.”
+(Oregon ArtsWatch) Ralls’ education includes degrees from The Boston Conservatory, the San Francisco Conservatory, and a Ph.D. in Music Composition from the University of Oregon including research in “Nature, New Media, and Indigenous Thought.”
 Ralls has volunteered for the Siuslaw Institute, assisting in a cultural exchange between the Siletz Tribe of Oregon and Itelmen Tribe of Kamchatka, Russia; as well as environmental non-profit, Pacific Environment’s cultural exchange of Russian environmental leaders and U.S. environmental groups including Indigenous leaders of the Shor Tribe of Kemerovo-Oblast, Russia.
 Ralls enjoys reading in the outdoors, and spending time with his wife, cat, dog, and four chickens.